Hey Kids (Start Here)

 “I do not,” Newt says, staring westward, “want to do this.”

 “Want to do what?”
-Hermann says, feeling slightly more than slightly anxious because yes.
+Hermann feels slightly more than slightly anxious because yes.

 Newt turns around.

-Newt turns around and when he does, god, he doesn’t look like Newt, not really, he looks like someone else, someone pushed too far, someone out over some edge that Hermann can’t see but that circumstantial evidence indicates is there nonetheless.
-And Newt comes back, away from the window, back toward the couch, and there’s something about the whole thing snaps an associative switch, igniting anxiety into a paranoid conflagration because what is he doing, what is he
+Newt turns around, and when he does, god, he doesn’t look like Newt, not really, he looks like someone else, someone pushed too far, someone out over an edge Hermann can’t see but that circumstantial evidence indicates is there nonetheless.
+And Newt comes back, away from the window, back toward the couch, and there’s something about the whole thing snaps an associative switch, igniting anxiety into a paranoid conflagration because what is he doing, what is he—

 “Stop,” Hermann whispers.

-“Stop.
-You think I’m stopping.
-I’m not stopping Hermann, never, I’m the only one who’s seen you for what you truly are, an angry, righteous expert, half deranged with self-restraint, who can’t fly off the handle that’s become a dead-man’s switch; a guy who hates his very nature, who longs for thoughts as waves and erasure of the self because he’s fought too long with unfairness as genetics to remember how to live.
+“Stop?
+You think I’m stopping?
+I’m not stopping Hermann, never, I’m the only one who’s seen you for what you truly are.
+An angry, righteous ‘expert,’ half deranged with self-restraint, who can’t fly off a handle that’s become a dead-man’s switch; a guy who hates his very nature, who longs for thoughts as waves and erasure of the self because he’s fought too long with unfairness as genetics to remember how to live.
 You’re killing who you are, that’s why you can’t snap back; you aren’t sure you want to; it’s so easy to be Geiszler; his thoughts aren’t freaking blades.
 But you’re not me, you know you’re not, I drive you to distraction and for years you called that ‘hatred’ because everything you feel is warped by what you are and sharpened into verbal blades you drive at what you’re not because they’re the only weapons anyone will grant you that you trust yourself to take.”

 “Shut up.”
 Hermann’s words are soundless.
 “That’s not true.
 It isn’t true.”